Jack and Jill of America: History

 In its early years, Jack and Jill was a prestigious club that helped African American children "fit into white America".
 The first Jack and Jill Teen Conference was held in Philadelphia on June 16, 1951.

 During the 1960s, its membership declined.
 In the mid-1970s through the late 1980s, Jack and Jill had a resurgence as middle-class Blacks moved into the suburbs.
 Its mission shifted from the assimilation of white culture to instilling ethnic pride into Black children.
 Chapters began to offer Afrocentric programs, including an African rite of passage for teenagers going to college.
 The club also hosted Kwansaa celebrations.
 In May 1987, it held its first annual National Black Family Day to celebrate African American culture, promote the adoption of Black children, and talk about the needs of children in Africa.

-As of 2022, there are over 230 Jack and Jill chapters in 35 states in the United States, with over 10,000 mother members and 40,000 parents and children.
-It is headquartered at 1930 17th Street NW in Washington, D.C.

 Symbols

 The society was named for the nursery rhyme Jack and Jill.
 Jack and Jill's badge consists of interlocking letter J's.
 It was designed by Alberta B. Turner, the 4th National President, in 1954.
 Its motto is "Let's Work, Let's Play, Let's Live Together".
 Its publication, Up the Hill, was first issued in May 1948 and is a yearbook of the organization's members.